-A Million Times at Changi is one of the biggest kinetic sculptures in the world and with its 7,5m amplitude has a 'clock face' that is wider than that of London’s Big Ben (7m).
+A Million Times at Changi is one of the biggest kinetic artworks in the world.
+With its 7,5 m amplitude it has a 'clock face' that is wider than that of London’s Big Ben (7m).

-Collage of the first proposal of A Million Times at Changi, 2014 >
+Early sketches of the clock-based typeface (2008) which underlies A Million Times at Changi >